 - Warn other trail users of your presence and as you pass to allow proper distance and step off trails to allow others to pass, keeping minimum recommended distances at all times.
 Signal your presence with your voice, bell or horn.

 - Note that trail and park users may find public restrooms closed — be prepared before you leave and time outings so that you are not dependent on public restrooms.

 - Bring water or drinks — public drinking fountains may be disabled and should not be used, even if operable.

 - Bring a suitable trash bag.
 Leave no trash, take everything out to protect park workers.

 If parks are crowded, please visit another park site (click here to view a map of City parks and trails) or return when the park is less crowded.
-To help families experiencing cabin fever, park staff is developing programming, such as a sidewalk chalk art contest, that allows for social distancing.
 Please join our Parks and Recreation social media including Facebook and Twitter to keep informed.
 Follow CDC guidelines including staying home if you or a family member is sick or experiencing symptoms.